Please ensure Javascript is enabled for purposes of website accessibility Page 3: Developing and Displaying Rules

 Page 3: Developing and Displaying Rules

-boy walkingOnce a teacher has identified the school’s behavior expectations, she can begin to develop rules for her classroom and other school settings (e.g., playground, cafeteria, bathroom).
-Recall that rules are used to clarify expectations for specific settings.
+After identifying the school’s behavior expectations, a teacher can begin to develop rules for the classroom and other school settings (e.g., playground, cafeteria, bathroom).
+Recall that rules clarify expectations for specific settings.
 Further, rules help establish boundaries for young children so they can be safe and successful in their early childhood environments.

 Developing Rules

-Be positively stated: It is always more desirable to tell children what to do rather than what not to do.
-For example, a rule stating “Use gentle touches” is more appropriate than one that simply says “Don’t hurt other children.”
-Clearly stating what you want children to do ensures that children know the expected behavior.
-This sets the stage for children’s success.
+Rules should tell children what to do rather than what not to do.
+For example, “Use gentle touches” is a more appropriate rule than “Don’t hurt other children.”
+By clearly stating what they want children to do, educators can help ensure that children know the expected behavior and set the stage for children’s success.

-Be few in number: There should be no more than five rules for each setting.
+There should be no more than five rules for each setting.
 This is especially important because children have to learn the rules for multiple settings.
-Rules also should stay the same across settings, when possible.
+Rules should also stay the same across settings when possible.
 For example, the rule “Use quiet voices” is applicable in a variety of settings.

-Be simple and specific: Rules should be stated clearly, in as few words as possible, and using developmentally appropriate language.
+Rules should be stated clearly in as few words as possible using developmentally appropriate language.
 For example, “Use your inside voice” is more appropriate and understandable for this age group than “Talk quietly when you are inside the school.”

 x